3-Round-Stones/callimachus/README.txt

 Once you have the source code checked out, you will need to provide a username, email and password.
 Create a build.properties file in the same directory as build.xml.
 Put the variables "callimachus.username", "callimachus.email", and "callimachus.password" followed by '=' and their value on their own line.
+Copy src/callimachus-defaults.conf to etc/callimachus.conf and edit file as above.
 You can then execute 'ant run' from a command line in this top directory to run the server.
 If some files fail to download you may have to run "ant dist-clean" and run "ant run" again.

 Additional documentation regarding usage and application development may